Lolisolera/Keeper-App/README.md

 Instructions about how to use it:

-To run this app, open the terminal and type the command: nodemon index.js.
+To run this app:

-Open the app locally in your computer by typing in your browser localhost:3000.
+* Clone the Repository - Open a terminal and run: git clone https://github.com/your-username/your-repo-name.git cd your-repo-name

 To interact with the app, type in the provided text fields things that you want to do, one at a time.
 Click on the "pencil" icon to update your items.
 To delete them, click on the little square next to each of your inputs.